Restream/reindexer/cpp_src/server/contrib/server.md

 ### SubQuery
 Subquery object.
-It must contain either 'select_filters' for the single field, single aggregation or must be matched againts 'is null'/'is not null conditions'
+It must contain either 'select_filters' for the single field, single aggregation or must be matched against 'is null'/'is not null conditions'

 |Name|Description|Schema|